thepersonalaicompany/.github/profile/README.md

 ### The Next Steps

-This is **more than a product launch**, it’s a movement to ensure the future of AI belongs to everyone.
-The commoditization of LLMs allows us to build something **truly personal, truly empowering, and truly open.**
+This is a movement to ensure the future of AI belongs to everyone.
+The commoditization of AI allows us to build something **truly personal, truly empowering, and truly open.**

 We’re not just creating tools.
 We’re building the foundation of a future where **AI doesn’t just work for you—it works with you,** seamlessly blending into your life and enhancing your potential.